IliasMariosG/CV/README.md

 ### Welcome and let me introduce myself to you...

 As an environmental engineering graduate with a master in oil and gas technology, I am affiliated with technology, data analysis, energy and environment.
 I have worked in the construction industry and possess business acumen due to my involvement in the retail and professional sports industry.
-With such a varied background, I do well in interdisciplinary teams and get joy from satisfying clients with quality products and services.
+With such a varied background, I do well in multi-disciplinary teams and get joy from satisfying clients with quality products and services.
 Programming excites me because I can combine logic with creativity to solve tasks at hand.
 I like to adopt the Makers way in agile practices and TDD, adjusting my approach whenever necessary.

 ## Education